anabento/R_Bootcamp/README.md

       - install a package
       - create a variable in R
   2. Data Types
-      - list the different data types of R
+      This module will cover:

+      - assigning objects
-      - describe the difference between a data frame and matrix
+      - data structure and syntax
+      - troubleshooting through Rstudio
-      - give examples of when to use different data types
+      - data subsetting
   3. Writing your first script
-      -Architecture of a script
+      This module will cover:

+      - script best practices
   4. Writing functions
       This module will cover:

-        - What are functions
+      - function syntax
+      - control statements
+      - logic statements

 which will require the following skills already covered:

       - data structure
       - assigning an object
   5. Manipulating and exploring Data
       This module will cover: